kanetempleton/yugioh-sim/README.md

     CREATE DATABASE yugiohgo;
     ```

     You do not need to create any tables.
-The application uses XROM to manage this automatically.
+The application uses XORM to manage this automatically.

 3. **Modify Connection Details**: If you changed any of the database creation values, swap them out in `main.go` and `user.go`